Degree Requirements

 Dissertation Defense: At the completion of the dissertation, approval of the dissertation involves a formal oral defense.
 The formal defense is open to all interested members of the University community.
 The final approval of the dissertation must be by a majority vote of the dissertation examining committee.

-• Dissertation format must adhered to the guideline set by the Graduate School.
+- Dissertation format must adhere to the guideline set by the Graduate School.
 It must be also electronically submitted (ProQuest).
 Please see here for more information.